Disclosure

 Failure Pattern #2: Booking Classes at Night

-If there’s one mistake I’d warn you against, it’s this: night classes.
+If there’s one mistake I’d warn you against, it’s night classes.

 - You run late at work